honzapatCZ/gelectron/README.md

 ## Warning Messages

 This app is open source and digitally signed.
 However, we are a small developer team unknown to anti-virus software.
 Hence you might see messages warning you that the VerseGuide Overlay might be harmful to your PC.
 We can assure you it is not.
-But: if you don't trust us, please don't use our apps.
+But: if you don't trust us, please don't use our app.

 #### Windows Defender Warning